What Is A Junk Journal? A Creative Way to Upcycle Your Memories

 Adding Ephemera

-Ephemera refers to any type of paper-based material that is meant to be used for a short period of time, such as tickets, receipts, and postcards.
+Ephemera refers to any paper-based material intended for use over a short period, such as tickets, receipts, and postcards.
 Adding ephemera to a junk journal can make it more interesting and personal.

 Advanced Techniques in Junk Journaling